-Up to 11% of those diagnosed with COVID-19 will need intensive care.
+Up to 11% of those diagnosed with COVID-19 require intensive care in the NHS.

-- We look after the sickest patients that need ventilation – breathing for people when they can’t breathe for themselves.
+- We are looking after the sickest patients that need ventilation – breathing for people when they can’t breathe for themselves.

 - Intensive Care is the final intervention.
-Without oxygen, the brain and vital organs starts to deteriorate irreversibly within minutes.
+Without oxygen, the brain and vital organs start to deteriorate irreversibly within minutes.

-- The Intensive Care Society is the charity run by and for intensive care doctors, nurses, physiotherapists, pharmacists and other health professionals treating patients in intensive care.
+- The Intensive Care Society is the charity run by and for intensive care doctors, nurses, physiotherapists, pharmacists and other health professionals treating patients in intensive care within the NHS.

 At this time of greatest need our intensive care doctors, nurses and healthcare professionals are working flat out to save ever increasing numbers of patients.